cbcrg/tcoffee/docs/tcoffee_manual.rst

   t_coffee -other_pg extract_from_pdb -infile 1PPGE -fasta -no_remote_pdb_file

 By default, T-Coffee also requires two important PDB files declared using the two following variables.
-These variables do not need to be set if the considered files are in the cache directory (default behavior).
+These variables do not need to be set if the considered files are in the cache directory (default behavior):

 ::